 TV actor and singing star David Hasselhoff joined the company of the gothic tuner Oct.
 17, but his contract ends Jan.
 7, 2001, the start of that chilly period when tourists don't like to brave the winter air of Manhattan.

+Names such as Donny Osmond, Paul Stanley and David Bowie have been reported as being on the wish list of SFX Theatrical Group associate producer Heather Hamilton.
+By the afternoon of Nov.
+9, no star had been found, and the official closing announcement was made.
 The year 2001 is the first year since 1997 that there is no Wildhorn show announced for Broadway.
 During the run of Jekyll & Hyde, Wildhorn's The Civil War and The Scarlet Pimpernel opened and closed on Broadway.
 He is working on a number of new shows, including Havana, a vehicle for his wife, Linda Eder.

 Osmond, coincidentally or not, recorded "This Is the Moment," the major anthem from Jekyll & Hyde, for his new Broadway album, expected in February 2001.